We are delighted to invite you to our Annual Conference which will take place on Thursday, 19th May 2022.

 Prior to coming to the Bar, Jessica had a career in advertising and marketing.
 She worked in Beijing for a year and has a great interest in Chinese culture, language and food.

 Eleanor joined chambers in October 2022 following successful completion of her pupillage.
 She advocates in court numerous times a week in trials, interim hearings, CCMCs and applications.
-In addition, Eleanor has a busy paperwork practice.
+In addition, Eleanor is frequently instructed on paperwork matters.

 Eleanor accepts instructions in all areas of personal injury, credit hire, clinical negligence, industrial disease, costs and fraud.
 She is also keen to accept instructions in inquests.
 In addition, Eleanor is an experienced courtroom advocate in Disposal hearings, Stage 3 hearings and Infant Approvals.